KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 3.1.2 xrEnumerateSwapchainFormats
 =================================

-Due to way that OpenXR and its compositor operate, there are certain preferred image formats that should be used by the swapchain.
-When calling ``xrEnumerateSwapchainFormats()``, the ``XrSession`` and alongwith the Graphics API will return an array of API-specific formats ordered in preference. ``xrEnumerateSwapchainFormats()`` takes a pointer to the first element in an array of ``int64_t`` values.
+For each runtime, the OpenXR compositor has certain preferred image formats that should be used by the swapchain.
+When calling ``xrEnumerateSwapchainFormats()``, the ``XrSession`` and alongwith the Graphics API will return an array of API-specific formats ordered by preference. ``xrEnumerateSwapchainFormats()`` takes a pointer to the first element in an array of ``int64_t`` values.
 The use of ``int64_t`` is a simple type cast from a ``DXGI_FORMAT``, ``GLenum`` or a ``VkFormat``.
 The runtime "should support ``R8G8B8A8`` and ``R8G8B8A8 sRGB`` formats if possible" (`OpenXR Specification 10.1.
 Swapchain Image Management <https://registry.khronos.org/OpenXR/specs/1.0/html/xrspec.html#swapchain-image-management>`_).

+Both Linear and sRGB color spaces are supported and one may have preference over the other.
+In cases where you are compositing multiple layers, you may wish to use linear color spaces only, as OpenXR's compositor will perform all blend operations in a linear color space for correctness.
+For certain runtimes, systems and/or applications, sRGB maybe preferred especially if there's just a single opaque layer to composite.

-The question is: Whether to use a Linear or sRGB color space?
-OpenXR's compositor performs all blend operations in a linear color space (i.e. the values have not been gamma encoded).
-Most gamma-encoding operations are algebraically non-linear, so you can't composite the values with simple addition or multiplication operations.
-If you wish to use an sRGB color format, it's best to use an API-specific sRGB color format such as ``DXGI_FORMAT_R8G8B8A8_UNORM_SRGB``, ``GL_SRGB8_ALPHA8`` or ``VK_FORMAT_R8G8B8A8_SRGB``.
-The OpenXR runtime will automatically do sRGB-to-linear color space conversions when reading the image.
-There are two issues with this:
+If you wish to use an sRGB color format, you *must* use an API-specific sRGB color format such as ``DXGI_FORMAT_R8G8B8A8_UNORM_SRGB``, ``GL_SRGB8_ALPHA8`` or ``VK_FORMAT_R8G8B8A8_SRGB`` for the OpenXR runtime to automatically do sRGB-to-linear color space conversions when reading the image.

-1. Runtime conversion of image data could be too slow and affect performance and comfort.
-2. The conversion process may not use the same style of gamma encoding/decoding and therefore may result in a loss in color accuracy.

-For more information on color spaces and gamma encoding, see Guy Davidson's video presentation `here <https://www.youtube.com/watch?v=_zQ_uBAHA4A>`_.

 Copy the code below into the ``CreateSwapchain()`` method:

 .. literalinclude:: ../Chapter3/main.cpp